How charity VAT works

 Is a Charity in Business for VAT Purposes

-There have been numerous cases on the meaning of business for VAT but unfortunately the judgments sometimes appear contradictory.
-The normal approach taken by the courts is to look objectively at what a charity does.
-If it is providing goods or services in return for something (usually money) then it is seen as being in business.
-Yet in some cases the courts have paid more attention to the reasons behind the activity and found that a charity may not be in business even if it makes supplies.
-Recent examples of cases where this approach has been taken are Capenwray and Longridge.
+There have been numerous cases on the meaning of business for VAT.
+In the past there were a number of cases that superficially appeared contradictory and there was a bit of confusion.
+The Court of Appeal judgment in the Longridge case has helped clarify the situation.
+The correct approach is to look objectively at what a charity does.
+If it is providing goods or services in return for something (usually money) then it is normally seen as being in business.
+This will be true regardless of whether it makes a profit.
 For a commentary on Longridge see here.

 VAT Treatment of Grants and Contracts